jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 > the back bumper of the vehicle in front of them, provided their speed is less than some critical value.
 Once their
 > speed reaches this critical value (which is as fast as they want to go), they cease to be sensitive to vehicle spacing."

-Parameter fitting aside, this simple model predicts actual traffic so well that any reasonable discussion of the physics of traffic jams has to take it into account.
+Parameter tuning aside, this simple model predicts actual traffic so well that any reasonable discussion of the physics of traffic jams has to take it into account.

 ### "Anti-traffic"